dawsh2/ADMF/docs/strategy/STRATEGY.md

 **All strategy components in ADMF-Trader are designed to be optimizable by default.** This is a fundamental architectural decision that ensures seamless integration with the optimization framework.
 Rather than using separate mixins or interfaces, the optimization methods are built directly into the base classes of all strategy components.

+**Important: While all components CAN be optimized, not all components HAVE parameters.** The base classes provide sensible default implementations of the optimization methods that assume no parameters.
+Components with parameters override these defaults.

 ### B. Base Strategy (`StrategyBase` or `Strategy`)

 * **Purpose**: Provides a foundational class for all trading strategies, defining a common interface and functionality for event handling, parameter management, signal generation, and optimization.